Car belonging to missing NY man found in Wake County

-RALEIGH, N.C.(WNCN) – The Wake County Sheriff’s Office’s is joining the search for a missing New York man.
+RALEIGH, N.C.(WNCN) – The Wake County Sheriff’s Office is joining the search for a missing New York man.

 The sheriff’s office said 58-year-old Daniel R. Tetreault has not been seen by his family since March 1.
 His car was located three days ago in northern Wake County.